FrederiqueRetsema/DemoCypressWordPress/README.md

 exit
 ```

-You might have to open the firewall for port 80: the sandbox is not able to use the local host address for the connection to the host.
+You might have to open the firewall for the ports 80 and 3306: the sandbox is not able to use the local host address for the connection to the host.
 We need to know what the current IP address is of the host:

 ```
 ipconfig